-(Click here for information about "Unregistering a C3PO with Windows" on page 55 and "Unregistering Your C3PO with GroupWise" on page 55.)
+(Click here for information about Unregistering a C3PO with Windows and Unregistering Your C3PO with GroupWise.)

-- 1 Copy the ICONS.DLL file (downloaded with the wizard) into the same directory where your other C3PO files are located. - 2 Remove the new .EXE project, and open the .DLL project you created under "Creating a .DLL File" on page 53. - 3 Insert breakpoints in your C3PO procedures.
-To enable breakpointss, go to the Project>Properties>Component tab and change the start mode from "standalone" to "ActiveX component."
+- 1 Copy the ICONS.DLL file (downloaded with the wizard) into the same directory where your other C3PO files are located. - 2 Remove the new .EXE project, and open the .DLL project you created under Creating a .DLL File. - 3 Insert breakpoints in your C3PO procedures.
+To enable breakpoints, go to the Project>Properties>Component tab and change the start mode from "standalone" to "ActiveX component."
 This will ensure that the appropriate procedures are called and that your C3PO is being implemented correctly. - 4 Run the C3PO from Visual Basic.
-(The C3PO will not execute because GroupWise has not yet been started.) - 5 Start GroupWise. - If your C3PO handles the Ready event, or if you created a new menu item or toolbar button which should be visible, the C3PO should now stop at your breakpoint. - If your C3PO is waiting for another event, you should cause that event to occur.
+(The C3PO will not execute because GroupWise has not yet been started.)

+- 5 Start GroupWise. - If your C3PO handles the Ready event, or if you created a new menu item or toolbar button which should be visible, the C3PO should now stop at your breakpoint. - If your C3PO is waiting for another event, you should cause that event to occur.
 The C3PO should then stop at your breakpoint.